ilias777/Vue3GASDaisyUI/howto.md

 mkdir gas
 ```

-Clone the script with clasp in the ./gas folder:
+Clone the Google Script with `clasp` in the ./gas folder:

 ```shell
 clasp clone --rootDir ./gas <scriptID>